kbase/groups/design/design.md

     * A mutable icon

 All properties are public except the list of workspaces and list of members.
 The list of administrators and owner are public.
-System administrators can view all properties when they request to be viewed as system administrators and can reassign owners.
+KBase System administrators can view all properties when they request to be viewed as system administrators and can reassign owners.

 ### Interactions with ACLs